B safe B Well B Love

 Knowledge of Dunbar’s duel mastery of dialect and standard English aides students to express themselves poetically.
 They will give voice to his humorous and dramatic work in self-styled interpretations.

-Participants perform and recite two of Dunbar’s poems, in southern dialect and in standard English.
-Dramatically and over musical arrangements of set to Jazz, Reggae, Hip Hop, Classical, R&B & African Hi-Life.
+Participants perform and recite two of Dunbar’s poems, in southern and northern dialect.
+Dramatically and over musical arrangements to Jazz, Reggae, Hip Hop, Classical, R&B & African Hi-Life.

 This highly creative workshop for anyone who desires to tap into the power of writing & reciting original poetry.

 Release the power within .....creative exercises will allow you to participate, create & activate what you want to say and how you want to say it.
 Through the power of your spoken word.